martimyc/Engine/README.md

 - All meshes use a bounding volume (AABB) and can be discarded using Frustum Culling.

-- Meshes and Textures are saved to our own format (.mm) under ìLibraryî folder.
+- Meshes and Textures are saved to our own format (.mm) under ‚ÄúLibrary‚Äù folder.

 ### Resource Management:

-- There is an ìAssetî window that shows all user assets.
+- There is an ‚ÄúAsset‚Äù window that shows all user assets.
-- Every Asset stores itís importing options.
+- Every Asset stores it‚Äôs importing options.

 ## Controls